stewabel/git-guides/git-for-beginners.md

 $ git commit -m "<commit message>"
 ```

-If we are ready, we can now push the changes to the remote or continue adding subsequent commits.
+Be aware that at this point in time, the changes are only committed in our local repository, if we are ready, we can now push the changes to the remote or continue adding subsequent commits.

 At any point in time, to see what changes are pending, we can run `git status` resulting in an output similar to the following:
 ```